are rottweilers so hyper

 Are Rottweilers So Hyper?
 The Truth About Hyper Behavior

-Hyperactive Vs Active Rottweiler Puppy
+Hyperactive Vs. Active Rottweiler Puppy

-One of the most common phases of life where Rottweilers (and all dogs) can be unfairly labeled as hyper is in puppyhood.
+One of the most common phases of life where Rottweilers (and all dogs) can be unfairly labeled as hyper is puppyhood.
 Puppies are naturally exuberant, energetic, and active.
 But this behavior is normal and is very different from hyperactive behavior.

 Initially, most Rottie puppy owners find these behaviors cute.
-But then their Rottweiler gets bigger and stronger and cute behaviors turn into dangerous behaviors.
+But then their Rottweiler gets bigger and stronger, and cute behaviors turn into dangerous behaviors.

 In the video, the dog trainer shares that the Rottweiler’s owners were worried their dog would get taken away or put down because the dog was so hyper.
-But after training, the problem behaviors subsided and things settled down.
+But after training, the problem behaviors subsided, and things settled down.

 Why Would an Adult Rottweiler Dog Be So Hyper?

-As a large to a giant dog breed, the Rottweiler dog takes a long time to grow up into adulthood.
+As a large to a giant dog breed, the Rottweiler dog takes a long time to grow into adulthood.

 Even though Rottweilers, like so many large and giant dog breeds, have a shorter life expectancy of just nine to 10 years, they can take up to three years to completely outgrow their puppyhood life phase.

-But once you understand that Rotties stay puppies for longer, you can more easily understand an extended period of energetic behavior and also make plans to train accordingly.
+But once you understand that Rotties stay puppies for longer, you can more easily understand an extended period of energetic behavior and make plans to train accordingly.

-Also, when an adult Rottweiler exhibits behavior that is not characteristic of (aka normal for) this dog breed, it is important to dig deeper and look for another reason that may be causing your dog to act this way.
+Also, when an adult Rottweiler exhibits behavior that is not characteristic of (aka normal for) this dog breed, it is essential to dig deeper and look for another reason that may be causing your dog to act this way.

 What Might Cause An Adult Rottweiler to Become Hyperactive?